skid/picksy/README.md

 I developed it to help me scrape articles from the web that will be further used for data mining where absolutely precise extraction is not essential.

-I wouldn't suggest using it for projects like [Readability](http://www.readability.com/) since it will often show an extra link or gobble up an occasional table of contents.
+I wouldn't suggest using it for projects like [Readability](http://www.readability.com/) since it will often show some extra link or gobble up an occasional table of contents.

-You should expect nothing useful from homepages, navigation/category pages, forums, discussion threads and web applications.
+You should expect nothing useful from homepages, navigation/category pages and web applications, although some content will be extracted.

 Picksy depends on [node-htmlparser](https://github.com/tautologistics/node-htmlparser) to provide its input and works directly on the DOM tree constructed by htmlparser.